 Doctors said last week that Sharon had shown slight improvement from various neurological exams, and had moved his right and left hand along with his right leg.
 The movement on the left side is significant because the left side of the body is controlled by the right side of the brain, which was damaged by the stroke.

-On Friday, a hospital statement said Sharon underwent a brain scan that revealed he no longer needed a tube to drain excess blood from his brain, and the tube was removed.
+Last Friday, a hospital statement said Sharon underwent a brain scan that revealed he no longer needed a tube to drain excess blood from his brain, and the tube was removed.
 An intravenous drip also was inserted into his arm to reduce his chances of infection.

 His recovery could take months, said one of his physicians, Dr. Jose Cohen.
 Another, Dr. Felix Umansky, cautioned that "we cannot say that he is out of danger."

 During Sharon's hospitalization, his powers as prime minister were transferred to Ehud Olmert, his longtime loyalist and a former Jerusalem mayor.

 On Monday, Kadima party legislators elected Olmert as interim party leader during the group's first meeting since Sharon's hospitalization, a statement from the group said.

 Sharon founded Kadima in November after leaving the Likud party, which included members who strongly opposed his plan to withdraw Israeli troops and setters from Gaza and parts of the West Bank.